WH Smith PLC Continues Share Buyback Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-WH Smith PLC has repurchased 23,696 of its own shares as part of its ongoing buyback program, which began in September 2024.
-The company plans to cancel these shares, continuing its effort to manage share capital and potentially enhance shareholder value.
-This move is part of a larger strategy, with a total of 584,919 shares bought back to date.
+WH Smith PLC has announced the repurchase of 23,885 ordinary shares as part of its ongoing buyback program.
+The company plans to cancel these shares, having already acquired a total of 608,804 shares since the program’s inception.
+This move is part of WH Smith’s strategy to manage its capital and enhance shareholder value.

 For further insights into GB:SMWH stock, check out TipRanks’ Stock Analysis page.